school of hi-fi

 different sound from identical speakers positioned with different backgrounds

-Unfortunately, most of us aren't that lucky and must cope with the reality of the possible room at our disposal, which often is everything but regular in shape, and, consequently, the surroundings of the left and the right speaker are different!
+Unfortunately, most of us aren't that lucky and must cope with the reality of the available room at our disposal, which often is anything but regular in shape.
+Consequently, the surroundings of the left and the right speakers are different!

-Well, you should know that the whole midbass-bass-infrabass emission of any speaker is highly influenced and modified by the configuration of the walls around it, so, if you have to put the two speakers in places with different background layouts and decor (e.g. one speaker in a corner and the other one with just a flat open wall on its back, or in open space, or between two pieces of furniture, etc.), the unavoidable result is that each speaker sports a different frequency response across the entire low spectrum.
+Well, you should know that the entire midbass-bass-infrabass emission of any speaker is highly influenced and modified by the configuration of the walls around it.
+Suppose you have to place the two speakers in positions with different background layouts and decor (e.g., one speaker in a corner and the other with just a flat open wall behind it, or an open space, or between two pieces of furniture, etc.).
+In this case, the unavoidable result is that each speaker will have a different frequency response across the entire low spectrum.

 If you don't have it, but only a demonstrative CD with a track of "pink noise", play it, and start switching (or balancing) between the left and the right speaker.
 Even this way, you will clearly and immediately hear the quite unbelievable difference in sound between the two speakers and ... my best wishes for sleeping well the night!